 The Realief system of care takes advantage of the photoelectric effect of produced by laser that when properly applied can change the chemical, physiological, mechanical, and structural make-up of the nerve membrane, repairing damage to the nerve and the surrounding tissues.
 This means less pain and discomfort for you.

 Unlike traditional laser therapy methods, Realief is supported by a proprietary intelligent software system.
 As you receive treatment, the system ‘learns’ about your condition and monitors your progress.
 Based on an extensive database of peripheral neuropathy patients, the software adjusts your treatment in real time, tailoring your therapy to your exact individual needs.

 Because we believe in taking a holistic approach to pain management, we recommend a range of complementary treatments alongside Realief.
 We look for other sources of nerve pain (such as our low back), and depending upon your case try to reverse any underlying conditions such as vascular disease or nutritional deficiencies.
 Since many patients with peripheral neuropathy have change is how they walk they have associated weakness in their ligaments and degenerative changes in their joints.
 For these conditions we offer regenerative therapies like prolotherapy, amnion growth factors, and platelet rich plasma (PRP) (include link) to encourage the regrowth and repair of damaged tissues.
-In select cases stem cell may also be considered.
 Since balance, co-ordination, and muscle dysfunction often co-exists with peripheral neuropathy, we also offer physiotherapy and exercise treatment to restore proper function as well.